slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A wealth of information creates a poverty of attention."
 -- Herbert Simon*

-> *"If you want a well, only dig in one place."
--- Unknown*

 > *"Learn to be indifferent to what makes no difference."
 -- Marcus Aurelius*